 Pension contributions tax relief: limits

 There are certain upper limits to the tax relief that can apply when you make pension contributions.
-You can usually get tax relief on contributions up to the higher of your UK relevant earnings or £3,600.
+You can usually get tax relief on contributions up to the higher of your relevant UK earnings or £3,600.
 However, there are further limits that operate in addition this.
 Here we look at these upper limits and how tax relief is clawed back if you breach them.

 Content on this page: